rhaiscript/book/src/patterns/references.md

     // Create handle from reference to 'World' let handle: WorldHandle = world.into();

-    // Set the handle's ID into the engine's tag engine.set_default_tag(handle.unique_id());
+    // Set the handle's ID into the engine's tag.

-    // Alternatively, use 'Engine::call_fn_raw_raw' and set the handle's ID
+    // Alternatively, use 'Engine::call_fn_with_options'.
-    // into the 'tag' field of the 'GlobalRuntimeState' object
+    engine.set_default_tag(handle.unique_id());

     // Add handle into scope
     let mut scope = Scope::new();